-These two vegetation type dynamics are of particular interest in demonstrating high capacity for carbon sequestration, though they are not the only vegetation types nor the only means by which carbon may be sequestered within the desert ecosystem.
+The dynamics of these two vegetation types are of particular interest in demonstrating high capacity for carbon sequestration, though they are not the only vegetation types nor the only means by which carbon may be sequestered within the desert ecosystem.
 But microphyll woodlands and creosote are of high interest in discussion of carbon sequestration in the desert, and this section identifies and quantifies which desert regions warrant high prioritization for conservation.

-EPAIII CA Deserts boundary (DRECP) [Exterior Boundary] CA Climate Assessment inland desert boundary (30x30) [Interior Boundary] Shrub/Scrub land cover for both areas in orange (30x30) and yellow (DRECP) Microphyll woodland in green.
+EPAIII CA Deserts boundary (DRECP) [Exterior Boundary]

+CA Climate Assessment inland desert boundary (30x30) [Interior Boundary]

+Shrub/Scrub land cover for both areas in orange (30x30) and yellow (DRECP)

+Microphyll woodland in green.

 Small areas of lighter green outside the 30x30 area.